Golden makes the top 10 most beautiful towns in BC

 British Columbia’s 10 Most Beautiful Towns

 Canada’s westernmost province is home to some of the last wild, untouched landscapes on the continent.
 It’s difficult not to feel inspired by British Columbia’s jagged mountains, icy fjords, abundant wildlife, and stunning coastlines.
 Each of its towns exudes a unique character, and the natural scenery for which the province is famous is almost never far away.
-Here are some of British Columbia’s most beautiful towns.
+Here are some of the most beautiful towns in BC.

 Nelson’s picturesque setting is a shelf of land overlooking the dark blue waters of Kootenay Lake.
 Parks and beaches can be found along its waterfront, and the town itself is home to more than 350 heritage buildings constructed between the late 19th and early 20th centuries.
 Many of these well-preserved buildings have been converted into cafes, quirky galleries, and offbeat boutiques.
 Adding to Nelson’s charm is its artsy, youthful culture, with the town touted as having more artists per capita than any other town in Canada.
 Nelson is also an excellent base for hiking, kayaking, and skiing in the mountains, lakes, and streams found in the surrounding area.